Understand Load Balancer probes

 Azure Load Balancer uses health probes to determine which backend pool instance should receive new flows.
 When a health probe fails, Load Balancer stops sending new flows to the respective unhealthy instance and existing flows on that instance are unaffected.
 When all backend pool instances probe down, all existing flows will time out on all instances in the backend pool.

 Cloud service roles (worker roles and web roles) use a guest agent for probe monitoring.
-TCP or HTTP custom probes must be configured when you use virtual machines behind Load Balancer.
+TCP or HTTP custom health probes must be configured when you use VMs behind Load Balancer.

 Understand probe count and timeout

 - The number of successful probes that allow an instance to be labeled as up.

 - The number of failed probes that cause an instance to be labeled as down.

 The timeout and frequency values set in SuccessFailCount determine whether an instance is confirmed to be running or not running.
 In the Azure portal, the timeout is set to two times the value of the frequency.